Well Plan Trekking Pvt. Ltd.

 • Pre-trek briefing

-• Internal flight Kathmandu – Lukla – Kathmandu for guest and guide inclusive with all taxes and transfers
+• Internal flight Kathmandu – Lukla – Kathmandu for the guest and guide, inclusive with all taxes and transfers

-• Teahouse accommodation during the trek /lodges along the trek as per itinerary
+• Teahouse accommodation during the trek /lodges along the trek as per the itinerary

 • Fresh fruits after every dinner

-• Helpful, knowledgeable, friendly, well English speaking trained, government license holder guide with all his salary, food, drinks, accommodations, and insurance
+• Helpful, knowledgeable, friendly, well-English-speaking guide, a government-licensed guide with all his salary, food, drinks, accommodations, and insurance

 • 1 well-experienced English-speaking assistant guide if the group size exceeds 5+ persons